sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 all.equal(nc_rbindlist, nc)

-#> [1] "Component \"geom\": Attributes: < Component \"bbox\": Mean relative difference: 0.05380136 >"
+#> [1] "Component \"geom\": Attributes: < Component \"bbox\": Mean relative difference: 0.05380136 >"There’s also an issue with bbox of the geometry

 column:

-Instead of returning the correct bbox
+Instead of returning the correct bbox for the whole

-geometry column, data.table::rbindlist()
+geometry column, data.table::rbindlist() simply copies the

-of the first list
+bbox of the first listed sf

 object: